-Available in feline-approved flavors like salmon, chicken, and turkey in bite-sized morsels with enticing gravy.
-Each snap-and-serve tray contains two perfectly-sized portions.
-No added grains or artificial preservatives or flavors.
+Available in feline-approved flavors like salmon, chicken, and turkey, in bite-sized morsels with enticing gravy.
+Each snap-and-serve tray contains 2 perfectly-sized portions.
+No added grains, artificial preservatives, or flavors.

 Trays are difficult to peal open, and some arrived damaged or stale.
-Occasional cats aren't interested in eating it.
+Occasionally cats aren't interested in eating it.

 High in moisture and packed with protein, wet cat food mirrors a cat’s natural diet.
 Most vets recommend it, and some cats insist on it.
 Whether you’re looking for the best cat food for a new kitten or simply want ensure that your feline friends are getting the nourishment they need, wet cat food is an excellent choice.
 But with so many different recipes, textures, and flavors to choose from, where do you start?

 If you need a hand finding the best wet cat food for your furbaby, you’ve come to the right place.
-We’ve put in hours of research and waded through the vast array of wet cat food options currently on the market to help you find the purrfect fit for your kitty.
+We’ve put in hours of research and waded through the vast array of wet cat food options currently available to help you find the purrfect fit for your kitty.

 Whether a docile darling, rambunctious rascal, or feisty furball, your cat’s primal nature remains unchanged.
 Just like lions, tigers, and leopards, domestic cats are true carnivores, requiring a protein-rich, meat-based diet to thrive.
 While quality dry cat foods are more than capable of meeting these nutritional needs, they can't compete with wet foods in terms of moisture content.